 * Click here for rating key

-The Rendezvous Restaurant Review: In 1948, Charlie Vergos discovered a coal chute in his downtown diner's basement and barbecue history was made.
-The Rendezvous, still owned and operated by the Vergos family, is best known for its pork ribs, both wet (with sauce) or dry (rubbed with dry spices).
-But the charcoal-broiled lamb riblets, barbecue chopped chicken, and vegetarian red beans and rice are always good choices as well.
+The Rendezvous Restaurant Review: What makes this Memphis 'cue joint so highly regarded that it's literally fit for royalty?
+The handiwork of the Vergos family since 1948, the humble diner is located in a downtown alley; its tables are covered with red-checked vinyl and the walls boast a mini Memphis history museum with antiques and classic photos.
+It is best known for its pork ribs, which are basted with a vinegar-based juice while they are being cooked and served with sauce on the side.
+But the charcoal-broiled lamb riblets, barbecue chopped chicken, beef brisket, and vegetarian red beans and rice are always good choices as well (look for a meat version of red beans and rice on Fridays and Saturdays).
 In fact, if there’s a better dish of red beans and rice anywhere, we’d like to know where that might be.
-In classic Memphis 'cue joint style, tables are covered with red-checked vinyl.
-The walls boast a mini-Memphis history museum with antiques and classic photos.
-To get there, venture down a dubious-looking alleyway, then down the stairs.
-Only beer and wine are served, and if you’re a wine purist bring your own bottle (corkage fee is $9 but not allowed if coming with a large party).
-Being true ambassadors of Memphis products, The Rendezvous offers Ghost River beer, from the city’s only microbrew.
-There are no desserts at The Rendezvous, but you’ll be so stuffed with barbecue by the end of the meal, you won’t even care.
+Beer and wine are the only alcohol served.
+You may bring your own bottle (corkage fee is $9 but not allowed if coming with a large party).
+Being true ambassadors of Memphis products, The Rendezvous offers local craft brews by Ghost River and Wiseacre.
+For dessert, locally made Dinstuhl's fudge is the only sweet item available.